Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Manage operational layers/README.md

 ## How to use the sample

-When the app starts, a list displays the operational layers that are currently displayed in the map.
-Right-click on the list item to remove the layer, or left-click to move it to the top.
+Tap the "Manage Layers" button to display the operational layers that are currently displayed in the map.
+In the first section, tap the "Edit" button  and the "-" button to remove a layer, or tap and hold the reordering control and drag to reorder a layer.
 The map will be updated automatically.

-The second list shows layers that have been removed from the map.
-Click one to add it to the map.
+The second section shows layers that have been removed from the map.
+Tap the "+" button one to add it back to the map.

 ## How it works

-1. Get the operational layers `LayerList` from the map using `map.getOperationalLayers()`.
+1. Get the operational layers from the map's `operationalLayers` property.
-2. Add or remove layers using `layerList.add(layer)` and `layerList.remove(layer)` respectively.
-The last layer in the list will be rendered on top.
+2. Add a layer using `map.addOperationalLayer(newOperationalLayer:)` or remove a layer using `map.removeOperationalLayer(operationalLayer:)`.
+The last layer in the array will be rendered on top.

 ## Relevant API

+* ArcGISMapImageLayer
 * Map
-* ArcGISMapImageLayer
-* LayerList

 ## Additional information